pixelscript/haystack.js/README.md

 ### Round 1

-`haystack.txt` is piped in via stdin.
+`haystack.txt` has to be piped in via stdin.

 #### Methods